grame-cncm/libmusicxml/src/utilities/oah/oahREADME.md

   - oahAtomWithValue describes options for which a value is supplied in the command line or in option vectors (API).

-  - a class such as lpsrPitchesLanguageAtom is used to supply a string value to be converted into an internal enumerated type.
+  - a class EXP such as lpsrPitchesLanguageAtom is used to supply a string value to be converted into an internal enumerated type.

   - a oahCombinedBooleansAtom contains a list of boolean atoms